em-amateur/wassup/README.md

-# wassup
+# Wassup!!
 Here I entered in the whole new world of programming.
+I am excited to experience this new venture.